-2) omplete the table to describe whether animals are confined for the reasons below.
-See section C below for additional listing ງ of eriods of temporary confinement of ruminants from pasture.
+2) Complete the table to describe whether animals are confined for the reasons below.
+See section C below for additional listing of periods of temporary confinement of ruminants from pasture.
 Attach additional sheets if necessary.

 Reason Circumstances of Temporary Confinement (When animals are denied outdoor access, including night time.)
-Risk to Soil or Water Quality (When animals are defined outdoor access, including high time.) (e.g. animal access causes detrimental impact) □ N/A, no confinement for environmental protection.
+Risk to Soil or Water Quality (e.g. animal access causes detrimental impact) ☐ N/A, no confinement for environmental protection.
 Animal's Stage of Life (e.g. calves.
-Does not include "lactation" or "breeding") □ N/A, no confinement for stage of life.
-Inclement Weather (e.g. weather that could cause physical harm or illness) □ N/A, no confinement for inclement weather.
-Protection of Health, Safety, or Well Being (e.g. at night due to predation, regional disease outbreaks.)
+Does not include "lactation" or "breeding") ☐ N/A, no confinement for stage of life.
+Inclement Weather (e.g. weather that could cause physical harm or illness) ☐ N/A, no confinement for inclement weather.
+Protection of Health, Safety, or Well Being (e.g. at night due to predation, regional disease outbreaks.) ☐ N/A, no confinement for animal protection.
 Preventative Healthcare or Medical Treatment (life stages &/or lactation are NOT an illness or injury) ☐ N/A, no confinement for healthcare.
 Sorting or Shipping (Continuous organic management, including organic feed, required throughout extent of confinement.) ☐ N/A, no confinement for sorting or shipping.
 Breeding (No longer than necessary for natural breeding or to perform artificial insemination.
-Cannot confine to observe estrus, or after breeding to confirm pregnancy) ☐ N/A, no confinement for breeding.
-4-H, FFA, and other Youth Projects Permitted timeframes per NOP§205.239(b)(8).
-(Continuous organic management, including organic feed, Check all that apply: required before, during, & after the event/project.) ☐ No more than one week prior to the event ☐ Through the event ☐ N/A, no confinement for youth projects. ☐ Though the event
+Cannot confine to observe estrus, or after breeding to confirm pregnancy) 4-H, FFA, and other Youth Projects Permitted timeframes per NOP§205.239(b)(8).
+(Continuous organic management, including organic feed, Check all that apply: required before, during, & after the event/project.)
+No more than one week prior to the event ☐ N/A, no confinement for youth projects. ☐ Through the event ☐ Up to 24 hrs after the animals return home following the event

-Find all forms at $\underline{www.ccof.org/resources}. \label{eq:ccof.org} Send completed forms to \\ \underline{inbox@ccof.org}.$
+Find all forms at www.ccof.org/resources.
+Send completed forms to inbox@ccof.org.